enggabhishek/portfolio/README.md

 ## 📍 Overview

-The repositories include crucial frameworks such as Spring, Hibernate, and testing tools to build a well-organized Java web project.
-Additionally, there are repositories dedicated to Data Analytics projects using the R language and others focused on Data Science projects using Python.
+The repositories dedicated to Data Analytics projects using the R language and others focused on Data Science projects using Python language.
+Additionally, there are repositories include crucial frameworks such as Spring, Hibernate, and testing tools to build a well-organized Java web project.

 ---